kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 ### §420.63   Explosive siting.

-\(a\) Except as otherwise provided by paragraph (b) of this section, a licensee must ensure the configuration of the launch site follows its explosive site plan, and the licensee's explosive site plan complies with the requirements of §[[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.65   Separation distance requirements for handling division 1.1 and 1.3 explosives.|§420.65]] through 420.70.
+\(a\) Except as otherwise provided by paragraph (b) of this section, a licensee must ensure the configuration of the launch site follows its explosive site plan, and the licensee's explosive site plan complies with the requirements of [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.65   Separation distance requirements for handling division 1.1 and 1.3 explosives.|§§420.65]] through 420.70.
 The explosive site plan must include:

 \(1\) A scaled map that shows the location of all explosive hazard facilities at the launch site and that shows actual and minimal allowable distances between each explosive hazard facility and all other explosive hazard facilities, each public traffic route, and each public area, including the launch site boundary;